 You can fail over to replicas not only when a disaster strikes the production site, but also to test replicas for recoverability.
 If the source VMs and VM replicas are located in the same network, consider temporary disconnecting the source VMs from the network to avoid IP address or machine name conflicts.

 The failover operation is performed in the following way:

 - Veeam Backup & Replication puts all replication activities on hold.

-- All changes made to the VM replica disks while the replica is running in the Failover state are written to the protective virtual disks (<disk_name>-interim.vmdk files).
+- All changes made to the replica disks while the replica is running in the Failover state are written to the protective virtual disks (<disk_name>-interim.vmdk files).